 - I/We face issues and problems face on every day.

 What would do to improve any one of those scores by 1 point?

-How do you encourage moral courage in your actions and in the actions of those around you? www.americannursetoday.com developed the mnemonic CODE to help to remember what actions to take when you face a moral dilemma:
+How do you encourage moral courage in your actions and the actions of those around you? www.americannursetoday.com developed the mnemonic CODE to help to remember what actions to take when you face a moral dilemma:

 The first step is to critically evaluate the situation to determine whether moral courage is needed to address it.
-Morally courageous people know how to use effective and objective information to determine whether a situation warrants further exploration.
+Morally courageous people know how to use the effective and objective information to determine whether a situation warrants further exploration.

 O: Obligations to honour

 When caught in a moral dilemma, you should self-impose a purposeful time-out for reflection to help determine what moral values and ethical principles are at risk or are being compromised.
 And to consider: What’s the right thing to do?
 What principles need to be expressed and defended in this situation?

 What do you need to do to manage your fear of being morally courageous?
 This step requires the use of cognitive approaches for emotional control and risk-aversion management.
 During this step, explore possible actions and consider adverse consequences associated with those actions.
 To avoid becoming overwhelmed when deciding how to act, focus on one or two critical values.

 The “E” in CODE stands for expression and action through assertiveness and negotiation skills.
 Knowing one’s obligations and demonstrating specific behaviours can enable you to move past your fear and serve as an effective patient advocate,

 Three things you can do to supporting moral courage: